 Regional Millet Traditions

-India's millet heritage is a tapestry of regional traditions, each shaped by local climate, soil, culture, and centuries of culinary innovation.
+India's millet heritage spans many regional traditions, each shaped by local climate, soil, culture, and centuries of culinary innovation.
 From the bajra rotis of Rajasthan's deserts to the ragi mudde of Karnataka's Deccan plateau, every state has its own relationship with these ancient grains.
 Explore the iconic dishes, festivals, and living practices that keep millet traditions alive across the subcontinent.

 Showing 8 traditions